Ubiquiti: PPPoE on Edge Routers

 The Radius configuration can also be done in web browser:

 Encryption on Edge Router tunnels are disabled by default.
 To enable it, login to the EdgeRouter via SSH and run the following command:

 sudo su - vi /opt/vyatta/share/perl5/Vyatta/PPPoEServerConfig.pm

-press "/" on your keyboard and type: refuse-chap and then press 'i' on your keyboard and change "refuse-chap" to "require-chap". after that press Escape button and type :wq The same way you can enable PAP and MSCCHAP.
+press "/" on your keyboard and type: refuse-chap and then press 'i' on your keyboard and change "refuse-chap" to "require-chap". thereafter, press the Escape button and type :wq You can enable PAP and MSCCHAP the same way.

 2. Configure EdgeRouter PPPoE incoming packets

 This is an important part when we need to change plans, disconnect customers or apply FUP rules.
 In all these cases, the Splynx Radius server sends packets to the Edge Router.
 The default port of UBNT is 3779.
 To enable incoming packet processing, run the following command on the Edge router:

 To debug, whether packets are received or not, use the pppoe-radius-disconnect.log file: